MilestoneInnovativeTechnologies/SmartKitchen/settings.md

 1,true,True,yes,Yes then the corresponding users can confirm the online orders

+take_away_waiter_handle, take_away_receptionist_handle
+When the feature Take Away is enabled, then a menu named Take Away will be available where all Take Away orders can manage.
+By default, receptionist can handle but waiter can't.
+This can disable/enable by having these setting.
+0,false,False,no,No then the corresponding users won't have take away menu 1,true,True,yes,Yes then the corresponding users will have take away menu

 items_search_fields
 Default is id,name,detail
 These are the fields of an item, where the search/filter string  to be compared with.
 When any matches found, that items are only get displayed